 The third of three lunchtime recitals from Roman River's Artistic Director, Orlando Jopling – featuring Bach’s Suite No. 5 in C minor, Giovanni Sollima’s Lamentatio, and Britten’s Third Cello Suite, with each piece chosen to reveal a different facet of the cello’s character.

 Founded in 1985, the Sujata Banerjee Dance Company create, produce, and tour new choreographic works, and nurture the next generation of young artists in South Asian music and dance.
-Following an incredible collaboration with the Royal Philharmonic Orchestra, the company bring their unique style of Western-Kathak fusion to central Colchester.
+Invited by our artistic director after their recent collaboration with the RPO, which he conducte

 Saturday 27 September, 8pm